theguega/neural-mpc/report/main.typ

 )

-= Baseline Controller : MPC with Inverse Kinematics
+= Baseline Controller: MPC with Inverse Kinematics

 Our baseline controller uses a hierarchical architecture combining an Inverse Kinematics (IK) module and a Model Predictive Control (MPC) module.
 The IK module computes the joint angles required to achieve the desired end-effector position, while the MPC module optimizes the joint velocities to minimize the control error.

 == Inverse Kinematics Formulation

 The IK module translates desired end-effector positions into feasible joint-space configurations.
 Let $p(q): RR^3 -> RR^3$ denote the forward kinematics mapping.
-The Cartesian error is defined as :
+The Cartesian error is defined as:

 $
  e = p_"des" - p(q)